 This is a classic example of the use of video in microlearning.

 Microlearning employs small bite-sized chunks of information that typically focus on a single item, topic, subject, or skill.
-What makes microcontent (including videos) unique is that it not only deconstructs the subject matter into smaller, more easily understood chunks, but trainers are then able to stitch together multiple micromodules to create larger and more seamless training programs.
+What makes microcontent (including videos) unique is that it not only deconstructs the subject matter into smaller, more easily understood chunks, but trainers are then able to stitch together multiple micromodules to create larger and more seamless training programmes.

 How do companies make use of YouTube-like microcontent?
 Two common uses include: